South Downs Way

 Enjoy a break at the Southease hostel cafe before tackling the climb to Firle Beacon.
 From here the trail descends to the pretty village of Alfriston.
 Walkers head to the coast but the cycling route is up and over Windover Hill, you pass the chalk Long Man on the way, to Jevington.
 One final grinding hill out of Jevington takes you to the cliffs at Beachy Head high above Eastbourne.
 Enjoy a beer in the pub or drop down to Eastbourne seafront for a much deserved ice cream.

 We have carefully designed three itineraries for groups cycling the whole trail from Winchester to Eastbourne.
 The distances shown are a guide only and depend on the accommodation you choose each night.
 Large groups may need to use hotels and inns in towns nearby, Chichester, Arundel and Brighton for example.
-We can provide transport for the group and bikes between the trail and your accommodation.

 Cycling the South Downs Way in two days is tough and requires very good weather conditions during the trip and in the days leading up to it.
 The second day is slightly shorter but the hills are longer.
 Plan to be on the bike for 10-12 hours each day.